ydumburs/blog2/README.md

 - [Error Handling](#error-handling)
 - [Failure Scenarios](#failure-scenarios)
 - [Production Recommendations](#production-recommendations)

+# Overview
+This repository demonstrates how Vonage Network APIs and Vonage Video API can be combined to create a network-powered, passwordless onboarding experience for real-time video applications.

+Using Silent Authentication (Silent Auth) via the Verify API with application-level SMS fallback, the app verifies device ownership before generating a Video API token and joining a live session.

+- Vonage APIs
+  - Verify API: Device ownership validation using Silent Auth / SMS fallback
+  - Video API: Real-time video creation and access

+For the architectural decisions and product rationale behind this demo, see the accompanying blog post:

 # Architecture
 The solution is intentionally designed with a clear separation of concerns.
 Authentication and video are deliberately decoupled.
 Verification completes first, only then is a Video token issued and the session initialized.